What is Sex Offender Registration?

-Individuals facing sex-related charges in New York are likely required to register as sex offenders, and the consequences following registration may vary based on the circumstances of their situation.
+In the state of New York, the law requires those who have been convicted of sex related crimes to register as a sex offender and the consequences following registration may vary based on the circumstances of their situation.
+Sex offender registration can lead to social humiliation, loss of relationships, and difficulty finding jobs, and housing.
 Keep reading today’s blog post to learn more about the specific elements of New York’s Sex Offender Registration Act, the associated risk levels, and reporting responsibilities as a registered offender.

 The Sex Offender Registration Act (SORA)